naschidaniel/fly-tirol/README.md

 The `image-optimizer` tool is needed to optimise the images in the folder `./media`.
 Place the latest release of [image-optimizer](https://github.com/naschidaniel/image-optimizer) for your system in the `./` directory.
 The original images are used for the local development environment.

-The images are optimised on the basis of the screen widths from [https://tailwindcss.com/docs/responsive-design](https://tailwindcss.com/docs/responsive-design).
+The images are optimized on the basis of the screen widths from [https://tailwindcss.com/docs/responsive-design](https://tailwindcss.com/docs/responsive-design).

 ``` bash
 # optimize images for Production